adrfantini/ncspiR/README.md

                 Variable name to use from input file [default: pr]

         -o VAROUT, --varout=VAROUT
-                Variable name to use in output file [default: SPI]
+                Variable name to use in output file [default: SPI or SPEI]

         --nafraction=NAFRACTION
                 Max fraction of accepted NAs in a timeseries (0.05 = 5%).
 If more than this, that cell point becomes NA. [default: 0.05]

         --maxspi=MAXSPI
-                SPI output values greater than this (in absolute value) will become NA. [default: 1e+10]
+                SPI/SPEI output values greater than this (in absolute value) will become NA. [default: 1e+10]

         --refstart=REFSTART
-                ref.start parameter to pass to SPEI::spi, a character in the YEAR-MON format (e.g. 1976-01). [default: NULL]
+                ref.start parameter to pass to SPEI::spi or SPEI::spei, a character in the YEAR-MON format (e.g. 1976-01). [default: NULL]

         --refend=REFEND
-                ref.end parameter to pass to SPEI::spi, a character in the YEAR-MON format (e.g. 2005-12). [default: NULL]
+                ref.end parameter to pass to SPEI::spi or SPEI::spei, a character in the YEAR-MON format (e.g. 2005-12). [default: NULL]

         -l LOGFILE, --logfile=LOGFILE
                 Optional file to write logs to. [default: NULL]